Kuvana~Coban Kopegi

 ASD Colour Genetics

-Black Gene In Anatolian Dogs
+Black Gene In Anatolian Shepherd Dogs

 All color patterns and markings are equaly aceptable